tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 author_page: https://github.com/tadeusz-lewandowski
 ---

-In this semester at university I had a classes of operating systems.
-We had some basics of bash and C language.
-It inspired me to do something more with C language and I decided to create a very simple shell that can change directory, run simple programs from */bin* and be able to exit.
+This semester I've had Operating Systems lecture at my university.
+We've learned basics of bash and C language.
+It inspired me to do something more with C language and I decided to create a very simple shell that can change working directory, run simple programs from */bin* and be able to exit.
 Let's code that!

 ## Project structure

-I named my project *nekoshell*.
-Create */lib* directory inside your project.
+I named the project *nekoshell*.
+Create */lib* directory.
 In */lib* create */sources* and */headers*.

-* */sources* contains source files with functions definitions.
+* */sources* contains source files with function definitions.
-* */headers* contains header files with functions declarations.
+* */headers* contains header files with function declarations.

 *project structure tree*